teocci/GlassfishServer/README.md

 # Installing Glassfish 4.1.1 on Ubuntu 14.04 LTS (from the command line)
-After my short tutorial [Web Application based on WebSocket API for Java](https://github.com/teocci/RealtimeBoard), I received a lot of emails asking about how to deploy a Glassfish server on Ubuntu from the command line.
+After my short tutorial [Web Application based on WebSocket API for Java](https://github.com/teocci/RealtimeBoard), I received a lot of emails asking me about How to install a Glassfish server on Ubuntu from the command line.
 Therefore, in this tutorial I will explain how to install a Glassfish 4.1.1 Server on an Ubuntu 14.04 LTS Server.
-It will also cover **some but NOT all*** security concerns.
+I will also cover **some but NOT all*** security concerns.
 The steps have been executed successfully on Ubuntu 14.04 LTS Server edition (64-bit).
-I have tested everything by using Physical Servers and Virtual Machines (you might want to use Virtual Machines as well).
 You can use this tutorial for setting up a Glassfish server.
-Both Ubuntu root servers and Ubuntu virtual servers should be fine for this tutorial, so you can choose any hosting package offered by the provider of your choice.
+I have tested everything by using Physical Servers and Virtual Machines, you can choose any hosting package offered by the provider of your choice.
 In all cases you need to make sure to have root access to your server.
 Of course, in this tutorial you have to execute lots of commands on the shell, so you should also need to be familiar with the Unix/Linux command line.
-After having this tutorial completed you can use your new Glassfish installation to host your own Java EE 7 compliant applications.
+After having this tutorial completed you can use your new Glassfish installation to host your own Java EE 7 [RealtimeBoard](https://github.com/teocci/RealtimeBoard) application.

-This is my tutorial where I described how to install Glassfish on Ubuntu.
-I hope it will help others and thank you for reading my tutorial!
-If you have any questions do not hesitate to contact me.
+This is my first tutorial where I described how to install Glassfish on Ubuntu.
+So, I hope it will help others.
+Thanks for reading my tutorial, if you have any questions do not hesitate to contact me.
 Any feedback is welcome!
-Also feel free to leave a comment or an issue.
-For helping me to maintain my tutorials any donation is welcome.
+Also feel free to leave comments or issues.
+For helping me to maintain my tutorials any donation is welcome. :)

 ## Table of contents:

-1. Setting up the OS environment
+1. Setting up the environment
 2. Setting up Java
 3. Downloading and installing Glassfish
 4. Setting up an init script